 The original plan for the day was to spend the morning in the Bryce Canyon park, have lunch in one of the restaurants near the entrance of the park, and then drive to Page, AZ in the afternoon, following the route mapped above.
-Because we had already had good photo opportunities in the park, both at sunrise and at sunset, we decided instead to leave Bryce right after breakfast.
+But since we already had very good photo opportunities in all the view points of the park, both at sunrise and at sunset, we decided instead to leave Bryce right after breakfast.

 Our first stop was the Coral Pink Sand Dunes State Park.
 The sand comes from Navajo sandstone from the geologic period call Middle Jurassic.
 The same iron oxides and minerals that give us spectacular red rock country are responsible for this landscape of coral pink sand.

-The park is also a popular destination for ATV riders.
-About 90% of the dunes are open for riding, but all of the dunes are open for hiking and just playing in the sand.
+As you can see from these pictures, this park is also a very popular destination for ATV riders.
+About 90% of the dunes are open for riding, while all of the dunes are open for hiking and just playing in the sand.

-The temperature had already risen to almost 100 degrees that bright sunny morning, so we didn't spend too much time in this park.
+The temperature that bright sunny morning had already risen to almost 100 degrees, so we didn't spend too much time in this park.
 Right after leaving, while crossing the small town of Kanab, we noticed a sign that indicate that we were not too far from the North Rim of the Grand Canyon.
-It wasn't in our plans to visit the northern side of the canyon, but since we had time to spare that day, we took the detour and drove south along Hwy 89A instead of following Hwy 89 west.
+It wasn't in our plans to visit the northern side of the canyon, but since we had time to spare, we took the detour and drove south along Hwy 89A instead of following Hwy 89 west.